 The purpose of the EIB is to recognize Infantrymen who have demonstrated a mastery of critical tasks that build the core foundation of individual proficiency that allow them to locate, close with, and destroy the enemy through fire and maneuver and repel an enemy assault through fire and close combat.

-A test process has been derived that measures the mastery of individual skills through different evaluations taking place over a five-day period consisting of the Army Physical Fitness Test (APFT), day and night land navigation, weapons mastery skills, Individual Tactical Test (ITT) lanes, and a foot march.
-These evaluations place eligible Candidates under varying degrees of stress that test their physical and mental abilities as they execute critical Infantry tasks to established standards.
+A test process has been derived that measures the mastery of individual skills through different evaluations taking place over a five-day period.
+This evaluation consists of the Army Physical Fitness Test (APFT), Day and Night Land Navigation, Individual Testing Stations, and the 12- Mile Forced March and the Clearance of Objective Bull.
+These evaluations place eligible Candidates under varying degrees of stress that test their physical and mental abilities as they execute critical Infantry tasks to an established set of standards.
 The scope for each of these events follows:

+APFT.
 The APFT tests the physical endurance and conditioning of the Candidates, and is the first graded event they will undertake.
-The APFT is conducted to standard in accordance with FM 21-20.
+The APFT is conducted to standard in accordance with FM 7-22.
 Candidates must meet height and weight requirements as outlined in AR 600-9.
 The APFT is not re-testable nor can it be waived.
 Refer to Chapter 4 for more details on this event.

+Land Navigation.
 Land Navigation tests the ability of Candidates to navigate from one point to another using a map and compass on a self-correcting course while equipped with their individual combat gear.
 This is the second graded event they will undertake, demonstrating their proficiency under both day and night conditions.
 Land Navigation testing will be conducted in accordance with FM 3-25.26 and is not re-testable.
 Unit level waivers are considered on a case by case basis.
 Refer to Chapter 5 for more details on this event.